suzannejmatthews/aosk/chapter1.md

 ![bw_pi](http://www.suzannejmatthews.com/images/aosk/chapter1/bw_pi.PNG)

+"You can connect it to a monitor, plug in a keyboard and mouse, and it's just like a regular desktop!"
+Pixel explained.
+"Here, this is how it all works..."

 # Getting to Know the Raspberry Pi

 The Raspberry Pi is a _single board computer_ \(or SBC\), where the entirety of the computer is printed on a single circuit board.
-You can think of the RaspberryPi as a _mini_ computer.
-It has enough resources to allow the user to do basic activities such as writing documents, and surfing the internet.
+You can think of the Raspberry Pi as a _mini_ computer.
+It has enough resources to allow the user to do basic activities such as writing documents, and surfing the Internet.
 We will use the Rapsberry Pi as our main computer for the exercises we will be doing in this book.

 The Raspberry Pi has a lot of the same parts that you may recognize from other computers that you've